mercedes-benz/sechub-plugin-vscode/media/README.md

 ### sechub-logo-vscode-styled.svg
 This is an adopted variant of `sechub-logo.svg`.
-Was necessary, because the origin SVG icon did not look good inside VSCode UI (colors are automatically reduced for tool icons.
+Was necessary, because the origin SVG icon did not look good inside VSCode UI (colors are automatically reduced for tool icons).